inspircd/docs/docs/2/modules/ssl_gnutls.md

 ## The "ssl_gnutls" Module

 !!!! note ""
-    This module depends on third-party library ([GnuTLS](https://gnutls.org)) and must be manually enabled at compile time.
+    This module depends on a third-party library ([GnuTLS](https://gnutls.org)) and must be manually enabled at compile time.

     Once you have installed the dependency you can enable this module using the following command: